-Normalize pasted AI-generated text
+Normalize pasted text and invisible characters

 Three quick steps